 - Stir in the garlic and take off the heat.

 - Transfer everything to a mixing bowl.
-Add soy mince, soy sauce and water.
+Add the dry soy mince, soy sauce and water.
 Mix.

 - Add the smoked paprika, herbs, salt, cayenne pepper and black pepper.
 Mix again.